Githubdhruv590/Disease-forecasting-project/README.md

 - COVID-19 dataset (Our World in Data)
 - Focused on India
 - Google Mobility Dataset (used for exploratory analysis to capture behavioral movement trends)
+Note: Datasets are not included due to size limitations.
+Please download them separately.
 ## Methodology

 ### Data Preprocessing